False Bay: Bottom morphology

 The bottom morphology of False Bay is generally smooth and fairly shallow, sloping gently downwards at about 3 m per km from north to south, so that the depth at the centre of the mouth is about 80 m.
-The bottom is covered with sediment which ranges from very coarse to very fine, with most of the fine sediment and mud in the centre of the bay.
-The main exception is a long ridge of sedimentary rock that extends in a southward direction from off the Strand, to approximately level with the mouth of the Steenbras River.
+The bottom is covered with sediment, ranging from very coarse to very fine, with most of the fine sediment and mud in the center of the bay.
+The main exception is a long ridge of sedimentary rock that extends southward from off the Strand to approximately level with the mouth of the Steenbras River.
 The southern tip of this ridge is known as Steenbras Deep.

 There is one true island in the bay, Seal Island, a barren and stony outcrop of granite about 200 m long and with an area of about 2 ha.
 It is about 6 km south of Strandfontein and is less than 10 m above sea level at its highest point.
-There are also a number of small rocky islets which extend above the high water mark, and other rocks and shoals which approach the surface.
-The largest of these, and the most significant navigational hazard in the bay, is Whittle Rock, a large outcrop of granite about halfway into the bay and a quarter of the way across from the Cape Peninsula, which is about a kilometre in diameter and rises from a fairly flat sand bottom at about 40 m to within 4 m of the surface.
+Many small rocky islets extend above the high-water mark, and other rocks and shoals that approach the surface.
+The largest of these, and the most significant navigational hazard in the bay, is Whittle Rock, a large outcrop of granite about halfway into the bay and a quarter of the way across from the Cape Peninsula, which is about 1 km in diameter and rises from a fairly flat sand bottom at about 40 m to within 4 m of the surface.
 There are smaller outlying granite reefs scattered to the south, east, and west of Whittle Rock, and more smaller granite reefs to the northwest.
-Most of these reefs on the western side of the bay are granite of the Peninsula pluton, but east of Seal Island they are generally sandstone, either of the Table Mountain series, or of the underlying Tygerberg formation.
+Most of the reefs on the western side of the bay are composed of granite from the Peninsula pluton.
+Still, east of Seal Island, they are generally sandstone, either of the Table Mountain series, or of the underlying Tygerberg formation.
 Whittle Rock reef can refract large south easterly storm waves, increasing their size in the vicinity of Kalk Bay harbour.